OCT 26 – DEC 15

 Oswald

 Chloe Fenwick-Brown’s credits at the Royal Academy of Dramatic Art include The Winter’s Tale, Red Velvet, and As You Like It.
+Other credits include Romeo and Juliet for the Royal Shakespeare Company and The Last Disturbance of Madeline Hynde.

 Joseph Kloska